Gambling on the High Seas

 Gambling on the High Seas is a 1940 American drama film remake of Special Agent (1935), directed by George Amy and written by Robert E. Kent.
 The film stars Wayne Morris, Jane Wyman, Gilbert Roland, John Litel, Roger Pryor and Frank Wilcox.
-The film was released by Warner Bros. on June 22, 1940, as a second feature.
+The film was released by Warner Bros.
+Pictures on June 22, 1940, as a second feature.

 Plot

 A reporter tries to implicate a gambling-ship owner for murder.